Battle Isle 2200

-Battle Isle 2200 (released as Battle Isle 2 in Europe) is a strategy video game developed by Blue Byte for IBM PC compatibles and published by Accolade in 1994.
+Battle Isle 2200 (released as Battle Isle 2 in Europe and also known as Battle Isle II) is a strategy video game developed by Blue Byte for IBM PC compatibles and published by Accolade in 1994.
 It is the second entry in the science fiction themed Battle Isle series.
 The game is a turn-based, hex-based, strategy wargame.
 An expansion was released the same year.

 Plot

 The player takes the role of Val Haris, the leader of the Drullian defence counsel on the planet Chromos in its war against the evil computer Titan-Net for control of the planet.

 Gameplay

 A single-player campaign is included.
 The goal of each mission typically involves the destruction of enemy forces and the capture of various objectives.

 Development

 Battle Isle 2000 was developed by the German company Blue Byte as a sequel to their Battle Isle game.
 It was the first CD-ROM strategy game with 3D combat and animation.